10 Reasons You’ll Love the Louisiana Children’s Museum

 Play With Me

-Play with me is an area just for babies and toddles under the age of 4 years old.
+Play with me is an area just for babies and toddlers under the age of 4 years old.
 The area includes soft play areas and is full of sensory experiences that are perfect for small children.
 Some of the exhibits include:

 • Sensory Lagoon